AndyMissed/luck-o-tron/README.md

 In the near future, this bot will hopefully be hosted 24/7 and potentially be made public.

 I will be sure to update this as things change.
+# Dependencies
+This bot utilizes dotenv to fetch sensitive information (My bot's token) from a '.env' file.

+This bot also makes use of 'discord.py'.